marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 ## Gathering Address Candidates

 The gathering of address candidates is out of scope for this document.
-Endpoints MAY use the logic described in {{Sections 5.1.1 and 5.2 of RFC8445}}, or use address candidates provided by the application.
+Endpoints MAY use the logic described in {{Sections 5.1.1 and 5.2 of RFC8445}}, or they MAY use address candidates provided by the application.

 ## Sending Address Candidates to the Client

 The server sends its address candidates to the client using ADD_ADDRESS frames.
 It SHOULD NOT wait until address candidate discovery has finished, instead, it SHOULD send address candidates as soon as they become available.
-This allows speeding up the NAT traversal, and is similar to Trickle ICE ({{!RFC8838}}).
+This speeds up the NAT traversal and is similar to Trickle ICE ({{!RFC8838}}).

 Addresses sent to the client can be removed using the REMOVE_ADDRESS frame if the address candidate becomes stale, e.g. because the network interface becomes